Watson Data Platform – Big data analysis

 Role- UX Designer & Researcher

 Skills Used- User Interviews, Cognitive Walkthrough, Competitive Analysis, Heuristic Evaluation, Journey Maps, Concept Diagrams, Sketches, Wireframes, Working Prototype, Usability Tests

 IBM Watson Data Platform aims at tackling the challenges of big data.
 It enables data professionals like Data Scientists, Data Engineers and Business Analysts to work together in a simpler way to quickly find new insights through cognitive-assisted machine learning.
 I worked on the “Refiner” (shown above) where the data is cleaned and prepared for analytics.

-Some of the projects I worked on include data metrics, data transformation operations, new user experience, usability tests, etc.
+Some of the projects I worked on include data profile, data transformation operations, new user experience, usability tests, etc.

 Meet with the project manager and all the stakeholders across different teams to understand the requirements, development and time constraints and the future phases for that project.
 I would also prepare a UX evaluation of the current state of the product.
 If multiple sessions are involved, I would draw concept diagrams and flowcharts to facilitate the discussion and clarify my understanding.